 - and between software systems.

 This objective is another way of stating the goal of developing a language that is better than all human languages reliant on linear syntax.
 The challenges seem to be primarily economic and cultural.
-Our current technologies and communication tools hardly meet any of the human scale computing criteria to a satisfactory level:
+Our current technologies and communication tools hardly meet any of the human scale computing criteria to a satisfactory level.
+Instead our technologies perpetuate and amplify:

 - Human weaknesses such as in-group competition, deception, limited formal reasoning performance, group identities …